isaac-udy/Enro/README.md

 }
 ```

 Currently it appears that one of Enro's modules may not be resolving correctly via JCenter.
-If you have any issues with dependencies, simply add the following to your top level build file:
+If you have any issues with dependencies, simply add the following to your top level build.gradle file:

 ```gradle
 allprojects {